eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/01-creating-an-application.md

 The first thing we need to do is create a Spring Boot application.
-There are a few ways you can quickly create a new Spring Boot application from scratch.
+We are going to look at three different ways you can quickly create a new Spring Boot application from scratch.

-A popular method is to use the **spring initialzer** site at [start.spring.io](https://start.spring.io/).
+The first method is to use the **spring initialzr** site at [start.spring.io](https://start.spring.io/).

 ![](spring-initializr-web-site.png)